FlaveFlav20/ReadUTF8/README.md

-# read_utf
+# ReadUTF8

 ## Intro

-This library allow you to read a file character by character/delims by delims with utf-8 compliant. \
+This library allows you to read a file character by character/delims by delims with utf-8 compliant. \
-It's also dealing with errors, by printing on stderr and placing a �
+It's also dealing with errors, by printing to stderr and placing a �

 ## Example